Meta-Learning at Scale for Large Language Models via Low-Rank Amortized Bayesian Meta-Learning: Related Work

 \section{Related Work}

-\paragraph{Meta-learning methods in LLMs.} Extensive work has explored meta-learning for generalization, typically adopted for models in the pre-LLM era \citep{Finn2017ModelAgnosticMF, snell-prototypical, ravi2018amortized, Nichol2018OnFM}. \citet{mamlenllm} adapted Model-Agnostic Meta-Learning (MAML), developed in \citet{Finn2017ModelAgnosticMF}, to LLMs.
+\paragraph{Generalization methods in LLMs.} Extensive work has explored meta-learning as a method for improving generalization in machine learning systems, although these approaches were typically developed for models in the pre-LLM era \citep{Finn2017ModelAgnosticMF, snell-prototypical, ravi2018amortized, Nichol2018OnFM}. \citet{mamlenllm} adapted Model-Agnostic Meta-Learning \citep{Finn2017ModelAgnosticMF} to LLMs.
 However, this adaptation is more expensive in computation and memory than our method, requiring second-order gradient updates and saving a model for each task.
-As a result, we evaluate on larger models than those tried in \citet{mamlenllm}.
+More recently, \citet{lift2025} proposed a hierarchical Bayesian approach to LoRA meta-learning, but its parameters also increase linearly with number of tasks.
+As a result, we are able to evaluate performance on larger models than the ones tried in these two papers.

-As a different approach, \citet{min-etal-2022-metaicl} and \citet{chen-etal-2022-meta} explored meta-learning for LLMs using in-context learning.
+In a different approach, \citet{min-etal-2022-metaicl} and \citet{chen-etal-2022-meta} explored meta-learning for LLMs using in-context learning (ICL).
 These works show that it is possible to fine-tune LLMs on in-context examples and achieve generalization.
-However, our approach does not require curation of such examples, does not place constraints on the size of the context window of a model, and is more scalable.
+However, ICL has shown weaknesses in utilizing knowledge that are both novel and complex \citep{dou2026clbenchbenchmarkcontextlearning}.
+We show that in-weights meta-learning can utilize ICL to achieve a better performance.

 \paragraph{Uncertainty representation for LLMs.} Approaches to capturing uncertainty for LLMs can rely on the intrinsic representation of uncertainty in the model or focus on capturing extrinsic uncertainty about model parameters.
 Intrinsic approaches produce better uncertainty calibration via prompt engineering and sampling \citep{gruver-time-series} or learning an external model \citep{pmlr-v235-shen24c}.
-Extrinsic approaches include use fine-tuning methods to incorporate uncertainty, such as training LoRA with ensembles \citep{Balabanov2024UncertaintyQI}, Laplace approximation \citep{Yang2023BayesianLA}, and variational inference \citep{wang2024blob}.
-Our work takes the extrinsic approach but differs from existing approaches by using the meta-learning setting to achieve strong uncertainty calibration through generalization across datasets.
+Extrinsic approaches include using fine-tuning methods to incorporate uncertainty, such as training LoRA with ensembles \citep{Balabanov2024UncertaintyQI}, Laplace approximation \citep{Yang2023BayesianLA}, and variational inference \citep{wang2024blob}.
+Our work takes the extrinsic approach but differs from existing approaches by using meta-learning to achieve generalization across datasets.